andersjio/homepage-abjit/content/pages/CV.md

 **Tools and technologies:** Kubernetes, Python, Gitlab, DVC, AWS, Terraform, Vue

 **Projects**:
-- Hydra (fully automated image and video processing tool using k8s)
+- Hydra (fully automated image and video processing tool using k8s) (Python)
 - Leading and supporting the development on our Vue frontend
-- Automating the data collection from IoT device to processed video and image
+- Automating the data collection from IoT device to processed video and image (from Android devices)
+- Maintaining and operation Kubernetes cluster (deployed with KOPS in AWS)

 &nbsp;